 The historical method takes into account only the sunk cost which is immaterial to calculate the value of human resources and take a decision on that basis.

 The replacement cost method is very realistic as it considers the current value of human resources in its financial statement.

 Advantage of replacement cost method

-- This method estimates the present value of human resource.
+- This method estimates the present value of human resources.
 This method is very logical and representative.

-- This method can easily adjust the human value of price trends and can provide realistic value at the time of rise in prices.
+- This method can easily adjust the human value of price trends and can provide real value at the time of the rise in prices.

 Disadvantage of replacement cost method

 - The identical replacement of an employee is not always possible to find.

 - The cost of replacing the human resource is inconsistent with traditional accounting system based on the cost concept.